Strengthening Confidence in Real Estate Services Discussion Paper

 Launched: 18 November 2025

-Closes: 31 January 2026
+Closed: 31 January 2026

 squircle icon

 Ensuring people have confidence when buying or selling a home is vital for keeping British Columbia’s real estate market strong.
-To support this, BC Financial Services Authority (BCFSA) has released a discussion paper, Strengthening Confidence in Real Estate Services, which explores ways to build trust through greater transparency, fairness, and professionalism.
+To support this, BC Financial Services Authority (BCFSA) released a discussion paper, Strengthening Confidence in Real Estate Services, which explored ways to build trust through greater transparency, fairness, and professionalism.

 • Transparency – proposed approaches include mandatory service agreements with buyer clients, protections when buyers make unconditional offers, requiring agents to obtain strata documents at the time of listing a home for sale, and new information disclosures in multiple offer situations.

-• Fairness – proposed approaches explore fairness in compensation structures and enabling a broader range of remuneration models.
+• Fairness proposed approaches explore fairness in compensation structures and enabling a broader range of remuneration models.

 • Professionalism – proposed approaches limit the ability of real estate agents to modify their fundamental agency and fiduciary duties to clients.